zitadel/actions/README.md

-# Marketplace for ZITADLE Actions
+# Marketplace for ZITADEL Actions

 An Identity and Management system is a very interactive place.
 ZITADEL has built in functionality to react to its events.